qojulia/QuantumCumulants.jl/docs/src/examples/superradiant-laser.md

 !!! note

-    The implementation of the scaling rules are still on an early stage and they are quite 'experimental'.
-Using them for more complicated system could lead to wrong results and should therefore be always check twice.
+    The implementation of the scaling rules are still in an early stage of development and they are quite 'experimental'.
+So make sure to double check the equations when using them in more complicated systems.